+1.6.
 Impairment of Assets

-At each reporting date, the Consolidated Entity reviews the carrying values of its tangible and intangible assets to determine whether there is any indication that those assets If such an indication exists, the have been impaired. recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, is compared to the asset's carrying value.
+At each reporting date, the Consolidated Entity reviews the carrying values of its tangible and intangible assets to determine whether there is any indication that those assets have been impaired.
+If such an indication exists, the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, is compared to the asset's carrying value.
 Any excess of the asset's carrying value over its recoverable amount is expensed to the profit or loss.
 Impairment testing is performed annually for goodwill and intangible assets with indefinite lives.
 Where it is not possible to estimate the recoverable amount of an individual asset, the Consolidated Entity estimates the recoverable amount of the cash-generating unit to which the asset belongs.

-Dividends Policy 1.7.
+1.7.
+Dividends Policy